Q: I have made a provisional visit booking with the Gardens. What happens next?

 Q: Will we be provided a lunch/storage space?

-A: A lunch/storage space will be provided for you, if requested (on your booking form); it will usually be indoor but may be a covered, outdoor area if the weather is warm but wet.
-You are also welcome to lunch on the lawn or benches around the grounds (pupils are not permitted to use the seating areas designated for the Pavilion Tea Room, unless making purchases there).
+A: A lunch/storage space will be provided for you, if requested (on your booking form).
+It will usually be indoor but may be a covered, outdoor area if the weather is warm but wet.
+You are also welcome to picnic on the lawn or benches around the grounds (groups are not permitted to use the seating areas designated for the Pavilion Tea Room, unless making purchases there).

 Q: How many teaching sessions can I book and how do I know which to choose?

-A: For the teaching session charge, we provide one teaching session for every 30 pupils.
+A: For the teaching session charge, we provide one teaching session for every 30 children.
 We can provide additional teaching sessions (subject to availability), but each session will be charged for individually.
+However, we also have regular special offers where having more than one session is charged at a reduced rate (current offers will be outlined on the Prices and Payment Options area of our website).
 Please see the Teaching Sessions area of our website for what is included in each session, so you can make an informed decision about which links best to your topic/subject.

 Q: Will resources be provided for our self-guided time?

-A: There are a wide range of free teaching resources available on our website for you to download and print before your visit (they will not be provided on the day).
-We also provide orienteering maps for you to borrow, if requested.
+A: New for 2018/19, Activity Packs are available to hire for use in your self-guided time.
+Pack choices are: Pond Dipping, Minibeast Hunting, Cryptic Orienteering and Ecological Sampling.
+There are also a wide range of free educational resources available on our website for you to download and print before your visit (they will not be provided on the day).

 Q: Will our pupils be supervised by Gardens staff?

-A: A teaching session will be taught by a member of the Gardens’ Education Team, but pupil behaviour is still the responsibility of your staff.
-For the rest of your visit, supervision of all pupils is the sole responsibility of your staff at all times.
-Please note that certain teaching areas (e.g. the glasshouses) will be open to the public at the time of your visit, so please ensure acceptable pupil conduct at all times.
+A: Teaching sessions will be taught by a member of the Gardens’ Education Team, but student behaviour is still the responsibility of your staff.
+For the rest of your visit, supervision of all children is the sole responsibility of your staff at all times.
+Please note that certain teaching areas (e.g. the Glasshouses) will be open to the public at the time of your visit, so please ensure acceptable student conduct at all times.

 Q: Can I come for a pre-visit?

 A: Yes.
-Just bring letterheaded paper from your school, signed by your Head Teacher with the date of your visit, and you will be allowed free entry to the Gardens.
+Just bring letterheaded paper from your school, signed by your Head Teacher with the date of your visit, and you will be allowed free entry to the Gardens any time during our opening hours.

 Q: Can we pay for our visit on the day?

-A: We accept payment on the day of your visit, made by cash, cheque or credit card.
-If you prefer, you can be invoiced before or after your visit (for groups of 10 children or more only).
+A: We accept payment on the day of your visit, made by cash, cheque or credit/debit card.
+If you prefer, you can be invoiced before or after your visit (only groups of 10 or more children can be invoiced).

 Q: Is there a gift shop?

 A: Yes.
-Pupils are allowed into the shop in groups of 10. `Goody bags` can also be ordered in advance to prevent pupils having to bring spending money on the day (we advise a minimum goody bag spend of £3).
-Please note that all goody bag/shop payments must be made on the day of your visit.
+Pupils are allowed into the shop in groups of 10. `Goody bags` can also be ordered in advance so children do not have to bring spending money with them (we advise a minimum goody bag spend of £3).
+(All goody bag/shop payments must be made on the day of your visit – they cannot be added to your invoice.)

 Q: Is there free parking on-site?

 A: Yes, for cars and minibuses.
 Please enter your vehicle registration into the machines in Reception to obtain free parking.
 Coaches are not permitted to park or drop-off in the car park due to restricted space.
 There is a nearby area where coaches are permitted to park.
-Please see the `Coach Drop-off and Parking Instructions` link on our website for more information.
+Please see the Coach Instructions for more information.

 Sample Itinerary for 1 Group of 30 Children